guillainbisimwa/Splasheroo-doc/source/includes/main.md

 # Promo Code

-Bank Crad management
+Promo Code management

-## Add a PROMO CODE
+## Add a Promo Code

 > Post a promoCode and save in our database,